maxhoffmann/yaml-markdown-to-html/README.md

 };
 ```

-`postRender` receives a collection of rendered files including a `renderedPath` property and should also return a Promise that fulfills whenever your post render hook is done.
+`postRender` receives a collection of rendered files including a `renderedPath` property after all files have been rendered and should return a Promise that fulfills whenever it is done.

 __example:__ `post-render.js`